Overview of the Discipline

 Undergraduates majoring, or thinking about majoring, in philosophy should be aware of a number of resources available to our majors.

-Second, the department sponsors outreach efforts to women and undergraduate minority students interested in or already studying philosophy.
-Philosophy PhD student Audrey Guilbault is currently the Department of Philosophy Minorities and Philosophy (MAP) Coordinator.
-As part of this job, Audrey is available to meet with anyone--especially women and minority students--who would like to talk their experiences in the department and/or program, or who would like to talk about pursuing philosophy further.
+First, the department sponsors outreach efforts to women and undergraduate minority students interested in or already studying philosophy.
+The Department of Philosophy has a chapter within the Minorities and Philosophy (MAP) organization.
+As part of this job, each year's PhD student MAP coordinator is available to meet with anyone--especially women and minority students--who would like to talk their experiences in the department and/or program, or who would like to talk about pursuing philosophy further.
 One of the reasons our department created this position is that studies continue to find that philosophy is one of the least proportionate fields in the humanities with respect to diversity, and we want to work on this as much as possible.
 UChicago Philosophy PhD students associated with MAP have created a guide with their suggestions about applying to graduate school.

-Third, undergraduate majors in the department are also welcome to attend any of the events hosted by the department or any of the student organizations listed below.
+Second, undergraduate majors in the department are also welcome to attend any of the events hosted by the department or any of the student organizations listed below.
 Department-sponsored events include workshop meetings, invited lectures, and conference presentations.
-For a current schedule of such events, see our events page on this website (under construction)!

-And fourth, ALL questions about the undergraduate major--or departmental courses in general--should first be directed to Tyler Zimmer, the Assistant to the Director of Undergraduate Studies (ADUS).
+And third, ALL questions about the undergraduate major--or departmental courses in general--should first be directed to Tyler Zimmer, the Assistant to the Director of Undergraduate Studies (ADUS).
 Tyler is available to advise all undergraduate philosophers about anything related to the major, minor, allied fields, and related questions.
 Schedule a Session with Tyler.
-Tyler's office is in Stuart Hall, Room 202-B. The Department of Philosophy's Faculty Director of Undergraduate Studies for 2023-24 is Professor Dan Brudney.
+Tyler's office is in Stuart Hall, Room 202-B. The Department of Philosophy's Faculty Director of Undergraduate Studies for 2024-25 is Professor Agnes Callard.

 Student-Run Organizations for Undergraduate Philosophers